Spaces, Poetics and Voids

 The quasi-musical arrangement of the parts of an architectural narration, important and visible to a greater or lesser degree, allows specific rhythmical structures and qualities of space to be perceived: the way volumes succeed each other, the thickness of the walls, their repetition, the visual qualities of the materials, the dimensions of the tiles, columns and beams.
 Everything could be important when constructing a spatial narrative: its starting point, pauses, moments of tension, ramps and stairs, open and quiet spaces, every smaller element constituting the functional phrases within the main plot.
 The rhythmic tensions sometimes become more important than the actual object itself, dematerialising into patterns of repeated surfaces, lines and shadows, or into an almost graphical arrangement of signs.

 Figure 7.
-RHYTHMS
+Rhythms.

 Correspondence